 3. Provides Data When There Are No Alternatives

 Companies often have customer data (CRM data) or survey data associated with their own visitors/customers.
 This data is invaluable and can be a key source to help determine operational plans, marketing, site selection and customer profiles.
 But what if you don’t have CRM data?
 Or an expensive intercept survey is out of your reach?
-Human Movement Data can provide insights because of its lack of reliance on people signing up for a loyalty program or other CRM solutions.
+Consumer Behaviour Data can provide insights because of its lack of reliance on people signing up for a loyalty program or other CRM solutions.
 The data provided is independent of human-operated intercept surveys.
-In the face of nothing else, Human Movement Data can be an incredible source of data about your customers and can be used to complement CRM data, and provide deeper insights in to your customers.
+In the face of nothing else, Consumer Behaviour Data can be an incredible source of data about your customers and can be used to complement CRM data, and provide deeper insights in to your customers.

 4. Allows Analysis Beyond Anecdotes

 While you may think you know your own brand's visitors' habits and preferences, these thoughts are also subject to personal and environmental biases.
-Human Movement Data can allow improved and sometimes surprising insights into the behaviors of your customers.
+Consumer Behaviour Data can allow improved and sometimes surprising insights into the behaviors of your customers.

 5. Competitor Insights

-After reading the above, it might seem that Human Movement Data is the magic bullet for data analysts everywhere.
+After reading the above, it might seem that Consumer Behaviour Data is the magic bullet for data analysts everywhere.
 And while the data can be a game-changer, it is not perfect and there are places where it cannot answer every question one may have.
 There are also ways where consumers of mobile location data attempt to apply insights which are not necessarily valid.
 Some examples:

 -